yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2app-browserless-w-brokers title="Browser-less App2App with Brokers" }

-- (1) Client App uses HTTP to call Primary Broker's authorization endpoint with an authorization request including *app2app* scope.
+- (1) Client App uses HTTP to call Initial Broker's authorization endpoint with an authorization request including *app2app* scope.
-- (2) Primary Broker prepares authorization request for Downstream Authorization Server including scope app2app:*client_app_deep_link*
+- (2) Initial Broker returns an authorization request for Downstream Authorization Server including scope app2app:*client_app_deep_link*
-- (3) Client App loops through Brokers, natively calling their authorization endpoint over HTTP using previously obtained authorization request urls, and processing their HTTP 3xx redirect directives, until a deep link owned by an app on the device is reached.
+- (3) If the authorization request url is owned by an app on the device this step is skipped.
+Otherwise Client App loops through Downstream Authorization Servers, using HTTP to call their authorization endpoint and process their HTTP 3xx redirect responses, until a url owned by an app on the device is reached.
-- (4) Client App natively invokes User-Authenticating App via its deep link.
+- (4) Client App natively invokes User-Authenticating App.
 - (5) User-Authenticating App authenticates user and authorizes the request.
-It identifies app2app mode and uses client_app_deep_link to override the request's redirect_uri.
+It identifies app2app mode and overrides the request's redirect_uri, using client_app_deep_link instead.
-- (6) User-Authenticating App natively invokes Client App using client_app_deep_link, handing it redirect_uri response.
+- (6) User-Authenticating App natively invokes Client App using client_app_deep_link, handing it the redirect_uri.
-- (7) Client App loops through Brokers, starting from the redirect_uri it received from User-Authenticating App.
-It natively calls them using HTTP traversing through their redirect directives, until Primary Broker redirects to Client App's own deep link.
+- (7) Client App loops through Authorization Servers in reverse order, starting from the redirect_uri it received from the User-Authenticating App.
+It uses HTTP to call the first redirect_uri and any subsequent uri obtained as 3xx redirect directive, until it obtains a redirect to its own redirect_uri.
 - (8) Client App exchanges code for tokens.

 ## Protocol Flow {#protocol-flow}

-### Client App calls Primary Broker
+### Client App calls Initial Broker

-Client App calls Primary Broker's authorization_endpoint to initiate an authorization code flow, it SHALL indicate App2App flow using the dedicated scope app2app.
+Client App calls Initial Broker's authorization_endpoint to initiate an authorization code flow, it SHALL indicate App2App flow using the dedicated scope **app2app**.

-Client App's redirect_uri SHALL be claimed as a deep link and will be referred to as *client_app_deep_link*.
+Client App's redirect_uri SHALL be claimed by the app and will be referred to as *client_app_deep_link*.

-### Primary Broker returns authorization request to Downstream Authorization Server
+### Initial Broker returns authorization request to Downstream Authorization Server

-* Primary Broker SHALL validate Client's request and prepare an authorization request to Downstream Authorization Server's authorization_endpoint.
+* Initial Broker SHALL validate Client's request and prepare an authorization request to Downstream Authorization Server's authorization_endpoint.
-* Primary Broker SHALL provide *client_app_deep_link* to Downstream Authorization Server as a suffix to the dedicated scope app2app.
-The combined scope is: app2app:**client_app_deep_link**.
+* Initial Broker SHALL provide *client_app_deep_link* to Downstream Authorization Server as a suffix to the dedicated scope *app2app*.
+The combined scope is: *app2app*:**client_app_deep_link**.
-* Primary Broker SHALL respond with HTTP 302 with the authorization request url towards Downstream Authorization Server in the Location header.
+* Initial Broker SHALL respond with HTTP 3xx and the authorization request url towards Downstream Authorization Server in the Location header.

-### Client App traverses Brokers with request
+### Client App invokes app of User-Interacting Authorization Server

-Client App SHALL use OS mechanisms to detect if the authorization request URL it received is handled by an app installed on the device.
+Client App SHALL use OS mechanisms to locate an app installed on the device claiming the authorization request url.
 If so, Client App SHALL natively invoke the app claiming the url to process the authorization request.
 This achieves native navigation across applications.
-If an app handling the authorization request URL is not found, Client App SHALL natively call the authorization request URL using HTTP GET and processe the response:
+If an app handling the authorization request url is not found, Client App SHALL use HTTP to call the authorization request url and process the response:

 * If the response is successful (HTTP Code 2xx), it is assumed to be the User-Interacting Authorization Server.
 This means the Client App "over-stepped" and MUST downgrade to App2Web.
-* If the response is a redirect instruction (HTTP Code 3xx + Location header), a Secondary Broker was reached and Client App SHALL repeat the logic previously described:
+* If the response is a redirect instruction (HTTP Code 3xx + Location header), Client App SHALL repeat the logic previously described:

   * Check if an app owns the obtained url, and if so natively invoke it.
-  * Otherwise natively call the obtained url and analyze the response.
+  * Otherwise use HTTP to call the obtained url and analyze the response.
 * Handle error response (HTTP 4xx / 5xx) for example by displaying the error.

-As the Client App traverses through Brokers, it SHALL maintain a list of all the domains it traverses, which serves later as the Allowlist when traversing the response.
+As the Client App traverses through Brokers, it SHALL maintain a list of all the DNS domains it traverses, which serves later as the Allowlist when traversing the response.

-#### Secondary Brokers
+#### Downstream Authorization Servers

-Secondary Brokers engaged in the journey MUST retain structured scope app2app:**client_app_deep_link** in downstream authorization requests they create.
+Downstream Authorization Servers engaged in the journey MUST retain structured scope *app2app*:**client_app_deep_link** in downstream authorization requests they create.

 #### Downgrade to App2Web

-If Client App reaches a User-Interacting Authorization Server with no app handling its urls, it may be impossible to relaunch the last authorization request URL on the browser as it might have included a single use request_uri which by now has been used and is therefore invalid.
+If Client App reaches a User-Interacting Authorization Server but failed to locate an app claiming its urls, it may be impossible to relaunch the last authorization request on the browser as it might have included a single-use "OAuth 2.0 Pushed Authorization Requests" {{RFC9126}} request_uri which by now has been used and is therefore invalid.

-In such a case the Client App MUST start over, generating a new authorization request without App2App indication, which is then launched on the browser.
+In such a case the Client App MUST start over, generating a new authorization request without the **app2app** scope indication, which is then launched on the browser.
-The remaining flow follows {{RFC8252}} and is therefore not further elaborated in this document.
+The remaining flow follows "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not further elaborated in this document.

 ### Processing by User-Interacting Authorization Server: